jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 time but I bet they likely each learned very different amounts of material*.
 Same input but very different output.

-This is a big topic, and this are just some cursory thoughts.
+This is a big topic, and these are just some cursory thoughts.
 There's a lot of "right" ways to study, but there are even more "wrong" ways, but if your grades suck, then you're probably on the "wrong" track.